 Table 3.3.1 summarizes the comparison of Health and Energy data (see Section 2.2).
 The first columns in the table list the analyte assessed in the laboratory sample analysis and the sample collection period.
 Then the table lists the number of collocated results, the quality of agreement between the Health and Energy results (see Section 2.2.4.1), and the range of concentrations measured by Health.
 Finally, the "Anomalous Data?" column denotes whether any of the measured Health concentrations for the current year are anomalous compared to historical results (see Section 2.2.5).

-Table 3.3.1 -Summary of External Radiation Collocated Dosimeters
+Table 3.3.1 -Summary of Collocated Dosimeters

 Analyte Collection Number of Quality of Health's Data Anomalous Period Results Agreement Range (mR/day) Data?
-External Rad quarterly 22 good 0.19 to 0.33 no
+External Rad quarterly 24 fair 0.18 to 4.4 no